SafetyMAP - Frequently asked questions

 The remaining criteria cover the more "sophisticated" aspects or refinements that are needed to deliver continuous improvement.
 For example, at Initial level an organisation needs to establish a process for considering health and safety aspects when procuring services (3.10.2).
-The Advanced criteria introduce the necessary checks and balances i.e. contractor review activities (3.10.3 & 3.10.4).
-Organizations that regularly engage contractors are more likely to include these refinements as a necessary component of risk management.
+The Advanced criteria introduce the necessary checks and balances: for instance, contractor review activities (3.10.3 & 3.10.4).
+Organisations that regularly engage contractors are more likely to include these refinements as a necessary component of risk management.

 SafetyMAP Advanced Level is the term used for all 125 SafetyMAP audit criteria (where applicable).
-Organizations operating at Advanced level have implemented a "best practice" health and safety management system environment.
+Organisations operating at Advanced level have implemented a 'best practice' health and safety management system environment.